JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * Professionals are always on the lookout for messes and will expend all necessary effort to escape from them as early as possible.

 ### Estimation
+Estimation is an important part of feature development.
+In general, the business views an estimate as a commitment while a developer views an estimate as a guess.
+A professional developer mustn't commit unless they know they can achieve it.
+As a professional, it is your job to make a clear distinction between an estimate and a commitment.

+Various strategies can be used to generate an estimate.
+One interesting but somewhat involved estimation process is PERT.
+In PERT you end up generating an estimate by considering the best possible case, worse possible case, and average case.

+#### Original notes
 * Businesses view estimates as commitments
 * developers view estimates as guesses.
 * Professionals do not make commitments unless they know they can achieve them.